 - If you have children under 13, you need to fill in this form [PDF] and e-mail or post it back to NHS Digital – this form works for both you and your children.

 - If you have an adult dependant for whom you have legal responsibility, you must use this form [PDF] and send it back to NHS Digital on their behalf.

 There is no deadline for step 2, the National Data Opt-out (i.e. your non-GP data), but the sooner you do it, the sooner it takes effect.
-The National Data Opt-out will not stop your GP data being extracted by the new GP data collection.
+The National Data Opt-out will not stop your GP data being copied from your GP practice.

 N.B.
 If you opted out of care.data in 2014, then you shouldn’t need to do anything now.
 As most people did both a Type 1 opt-out and what is now a National Data Opt-out, you can check your NHS Digital opt-out status online at NHS Digital and your opt-out status at your GP will probably match the opt-out status shown there – although if you’re not sure, giving a a Type 1 form to your GP Practice now doesn’t have any risk.